hackheim/parkenPiDeployment/README.md

   -  for example: `sh addpi.sh 2f934686`
   -  This will create the boot directories the pi needs to be able to boot up.
+  -  Plug in power and networking, remember to double-check you removed the SD-card.

 ### CONGRATS!
 YOUR PI SHOULD BE READY TO BOOT UP!